By Ed Staskus

 Homecoming was the night Jake and Jess broke up.
 It isn’t the kind of thing that usually happens at Homecoming, but that’s what happened.
 It started when I saw Bert making out with Jake’s girlfriend.
 They were dancing and the next thing anybody knew they started kissing, right on the dance floor.
 When you’re somebody else’s girlfriend that’s rude and inconsiderate, especially out in the open.

 Allan and I both saw it happening.
 Allan is one of my best friends.
 He’s a football player, not much taller than me, but he’s at least 250 pounds.
 He’s a lineman on the team, although he had to sit out after he got a concussion.
-He’s a white kid and pasty, which isn’t pretty, but he’s on the dot.
+He’s a white kid and pasty, which isn’t pretty, but he’s on the dot on the line.

 We all saw Bert kiss Jess plain as day.
 Allan walked right up to Bert.
-He was angry.
+He was mad about it.

 “Bert, what the fuck, what are you doing?”

 Bert plays soccer, is taller than me, but he’s a toothpick.
-He’s sort of ugly, too, to be honest.
-He was really scared for a second.
+He’s kind of ugly, too, to be honest.
+He was really scared for a minute.

 “I was, like…” he stuttered.

-Jess is short, skinny, and blonde.
-She’s sort of pretty in her own way.
+Jess is short skinny blonde and sort of pretty in her own way.
 I might even have liked her once.
 She had been to my house for dinner, with Jake, one night when Allan and Paul were over.

 Jake was outside getting a drink at the refreshment table when I found him.
 There was Coke, Diet Coke, Sprite, and Mountain Dew.
 He was picking up a can of Sprite.
 The can looked big in his hand.
 Jake is almost a midget.
 I’m on the short side, but he’s shorter than me, by a long shot.